murk108/scriptorio/README.md

 **Optional Virtual File System**:

 Since the terminal only runs code, and Factorio doesn't allow file reading/writing, I made a tool to handle that issue.
-This tool basically allows you to write modular code, in different files, with `require` capabilitites, and still be able to run it all inside the terminal, in one paste.
+This tool basically allows you to write modular code in different files, with `require` capabilitites, and still be able to run it all inside the terminal in one paste.
 Just a quality of life thing.
 It's kind of like a mod loader, but done in-game at runtime.

 [Lua Virtual Filesystem](https://github.com/murk108/lua-vfs)